amyeleek/sea-301d1/class-19-project-week-day-4/README.md

  * As your teams now have MVP in place and are focusing more on layout, design, and stretch goals today, take a few minutes at some point to go down to The Easy and take a look at your app on the projector/screen setup.
 You'll be glad you did.
 It's often a moment of, "THAT'S not what we want it to look like!"

 2. Plan your presentation:
- * Who will give an intro, and tell us about the theme of your project?
+ * Who will give an intro, and tell us about the problem domain and your team's solution?
  * Who will talk about the functionality, and walk us through the app?
+ * Explain the challenges that arose during project week and how your team overcame them.
  * Who will show us the code?

 3. Rehearse your presentation: